Phonics

 At-home plan: 10 minutes that actually works

-If you are currently researching phonics blending activities, run this simple routine for 2-3 weeks before judging progress.
+If you are currently researching phonics blending practice for reading confidence, run this simple routine for 2-3 weeks before judging progress.

 Checklist when choosing a phonics class